CarlKCarlK/range-set-blaze/README.md

 * [Nine Rules for Creating Fast, Safe, and Compatible Data Structures in Rust:
 Lessons from RangeSetBlaze](https://medium.com/towards-data-science/nine-rules-for-creating-fast-safe-and-compatible-data-structures-in-rust-part-1-c0973092e0a3) in *Towards Data Science*.
 It provides a high-level overview of the crate and its design.

 * [Nine Rules for Running Rust on the Web and on Embedded: Practical Lessons from Porting range-set-blaze to no_std and WASM](https://medium.com/towards-data-science/nine-rules-for-running-rust-on-the-web-and-on-embedded-94462ef249a2) in *Towards Data Science*.
-It covers porting to "no_std".
+It covers porting to "`no_std`".

 * [Check AI-Generated Code Perfectly and Automatically My Experience Applying Kani’s Formal Verification to ChatGPT-Suggested Rust Code](https://medium.com/@carlmkadie/check-ai-generated-code-perfectly-and-automatically-d5b61acff741).
 Shows how to prove overflow safety.